 I have arranged the images in accordance with my perception of wing characters: predominent markings, shape, colour, size.

-There are probably some Costa Rican species not listed below, and there are some species not officially confirmed for Costa Rica, although I think they have a good chance of being found there.
+There are probaby some Ecuadorian species not listed below, and there are some species not officially confirmed for Ecuador, although I think they have a good chance of being found there.

 Females often have a wing shape or pattern that differs from the males.
 I hope some day to also have a thumbnail checklist for the females.